peggz19/credit-risk-classification/README.md

 - **Precision Score**: As for the precision, it helps us identify how well our model found and identified each positive outcome correctly.
 With a value of 100% for healthy loans and a value of 84% for unhealthy loans, we can definitely see that our loan is way too good at finding good loans (almost being overfit) while it's not good at finding unhealthy ones.
 ## Summary

 Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:

 Based on the above results, we can conclude that a Logistic Regression model is definitely good for any classification problem that involves binary outcomes such as credit risk issues.
 It performs very fast and with an amazing accuracy.
 However, I'd suggest making sure the training dataset is balanced in terms of defaulting loans and non defaulting loans to ensure our model is not overfit and is mainly good at predicting non defaulting loans.